skilesare/art_and_democratic_hypercatallaxy/book_iii_-_art/art_-_as_desire.md

 First the tax will be figured.
 Say my account's total  tax rate is 25% and my payment is $100.  $25 will be deposited in the state agencies that my tax flows into.
 If the pass through rate is 33%, the remaining $75 will be split into $25 and $50.
 I will receive the $50 in my account and the $25 will be 'passed through' to the accounts that own prefs in my account.
 This all occurs on a 'catch up.'

 The pass thorough does not occur an infinite number of times, but should happen at least 3 or 4 times.
 This amount can be adjusted higher to further distribute cash if capital's tendency to accumulate out runs the current distribution rate.
+The goal here is to show people their interconnectedness.
+It will not take many 'degrees of seperation' to prove this point.

 The central system will force accounts to catch up on a monthly basis, but generally accounts will catch up more often as they engage in commerce.
 A account cannot claim its pref payments, accept money, or pay money unless it is caught up.